 According to a paper published in Nature, indigenous peoples have always been viewed as victims of climate change rather than agents of environmental conservation.
 Indigenous people have always sought to participate in discussions and agreements on climate change and environmental protection.

-The paper cites the dual role of indigenous people living in the Amazon region in the East of Equador to fight climate change.
+The paper cites the dual role of Indigenous people living in the Amazon region in the East of Ecuador in fighting climate change.

 - First, by resisting occupation and deforestation in the area.